Charlie B. Tan

 prof_pic.png

 Prior to Oxford, I studied the MPhil in Advanced Computer Science at the University of Cambridge, graduating with distinction.
 Whilst in Cambridge my research focused on deep learning theory, and was supervised by Prof. Ferenc Huszár.
-I was particularly interested in geometric and topological theories of generalisation.
-My MPhil dissertation concerned approximate second-order optimisation, and the bias of such optimisers towards generalisation.

 [name](dot)[surname]@cs.ox.ac.uk